Nancy Dixon Walton

 Growing up in a military family, Darryl lived in many places in the Southeast but spent a large portion of time in Charlotte, NC before attending college at Appalachian State University where he received his Bachelors of Science in Psychology.
 It was at App State where Darryl learned of and fell in love with the United Methodist Church and discerned a call to ministry.
 From there he attended Duke Divinity School...more.

 Andrew Tripp has been the Director of Children & Youth for Trinity United Methodist Church since 2014.
-He oversees all of Trinity’s children and youth ministries, including the children music program and a very active youth group.
-The children and youth of Trinity explore Christian faith and the great teachings of Jesus in a fun and welcoming environment.
+He oversees all of Trinity’s children and youth ministries, including the Children's Choir, UMYF, and a wonderful summer service camp called Camp Connect.
+The children and youth of Trinity explore Christian faith and the teachings of Jesus in a fun and welcoming environment.
 The youth group meets once a week for a time of fellowship with other teens.
-This group engages in community outreach programs and missionaries.
-Andrew is a native of Macon Georgia and moved to Asheville in 2007.
+This group engages in community outreach programs and other missions.
+Andrew is a native of Macon, GA and moved to Asheville in 2007.
 He is a graduate of LaGrange College with a BA in Creative Music Technologies.
-Andrew and his wife Jessica work tirelessly for various missions in the Dominican Republic and for Jessica’s non-profit organization, Heart of the Cross Ministries.
+Andrew and his wife Jessica work tirelessly for various missions in the Dominican Republic and for Jessica’s non-profit organization, Serve To Lead.
 They currently reside in Swannanoa, North Carolina and have two children, Autumn and Liam.

 Lee Thomas has been the Director of Music at Trinity United Methodist Church since 2003.
 Lee oversees the music ministry and directs the Adult Choir, hand bells and various other small ensembles.
 Lee is a native of Harrisburg, North Carolina and resident of Asheville since 1996.
 He received his undergraduate education in music from Western Carolina University, Cullowhee and his graduate coursework from the University of South Carolina and Towson University.
 Lee has been active as a church musician for twenty-five years, having served several congregations in North Carolina.
 In his free time, Lee enjoys genealogy, working puzzles and reading a good mystery.